How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

 - If you’re partially on your way to a diploma, add high school.

-- Add education subsections such as coursework, minors, clubs, activities, publications, and honors to boost your chances of employment.
+- Add education subsections such as coursework, minors, clubs, activities, publications, and honors and achievements to boost your chances of employment.

 - Consider skipping dates and GPAs on your resume.